hylo-lang/hylo/README.md

 ### Prerequisites

-You can skip this step if you're doing development exclusively in a [devcontainer](#building-val-devcontainer-with-vscode).
+You can skip directly to step 3 if you're doing development exclusively in a [devcontainer](#building-val-devcontainer-with-vscode).
 Otherwise:

 1. Install LLVM 15 or later on your system (e.g. `brew install llvm`)
 2. Have the above installation's `llvm-config` in your `PATH` (homebrew doesn't do that automatically; you'd need `export PATH="$HOMEBREW_PREFIX/opt/llvm/bin:$PATH"`).